reconnect to your team’s purpose

 As we continue to ride the waves of post-pandemic mass corporate change, the sudden rise in popularity of AI technology and emerging generational differences in the workplace there is an opportunity for leaders at any level to lift their heads out of the day-to-day chaos and look ahead at proactively creating their environment for a future they want to lead in.

-Burnout is pervasive – around 80% of American workers say they have experienced burnout in ‘23 – one the antidotes to burnout is finding autonomy and sense of control in your work and environment.
+Burnout is pervasive – around 80% of American workers say they have experienced burnout in ‘23 – and one the antidotes to burnout is finding autonomy and sense of control in your work and environment.
 Holding space for yourself and your team to re-establish this feeling inside of the workplace system that you exist within is critical to envision a path forward from the stress teams are experiencing.

 It’s not a small ask with the very real day-to-day chaos many are experiencing ontop of change fatigue, emotional labor at work and rising expectations to put profits over people.
 But I’m still inviting you to join me for a few minutes and envision a different future for yourself and your teams.